yuxinzhaoo/chatgpt-toc/README.md

 # chatgpt-toc
-Add a floating, clickable question directory to ChatGPT conversations.
-Instantly jump to any of your own questions with one click.
+A lightweight Chrome extension that adds a dynamic question directory (Table of Contents) to ChatGPT.
+It automatically collects your questions and displays them in a floating panel, allowing you to quickly navigate through long conversations.